wp-digital/wp-critical-css-aws-lambda/README.md

 define( 'AWS_LAMBDA_CRITICAL_CSS_SECRET', '' );
 define( 'AWS_LAMBDA_CRITICAL_CSS_REGION', '' ); // e.g. eu-west-1

-define( 'AWS_LAMBDA_CRITICAL_CSS_FUNCTION', '' ); // Optional, default value is "wordpress_critical_css-production"
+define( 'AWS_LAMBDA_CRITICAL_CSS_FUNCTION', '' ); // Optional, default value is "critical-css-production-processor"
 ````

-Create Lambda function on AWS and upload code.
-Expected default name is **wordpress_critical_css-production** but you may use any other.
+Create serverless function on your favorite service.
+Expected default name is **critical-css-production-processor**
-You may use the following [AWS Lambda Critical CSS](https://github.com/innocode-digital/aws-lambda-critical-css)
+but you may use any other.
+There is a prepared function [AWS Lambda Critical CSS](https://github.com/innocode-digital/aws-lambda-critical-css).
-or create your own.

 ### Usage